matt2718/colorado-qb/_pages/info/pyramidal.md

 Questions used in high quality quiz bowl formats contain multiple clues, beginning with the more obscure clues and containing several progressively easier, yet unambiguous, clues about the same answer, and ending with the most well-known clues.
-By arranging clues this way, more knowledgable teams have a better chance of answering a question on a more obscure clue before an easier clue that both teams know is read, while the inclusion of well-known facts at the end of the question keep it accessible to a wide variety of teams.
+By arranging clues this way, more knowledgeable teams have a better chance of answering a question on a more obscure clue before an easier clue that both teams know is read, while the inclusion of well-known facts at the end of the question keep it accessible to a wide variety of teams.